 The natural ingredient aspect is great because it is very unlikely to cause an allergic reaction.
 The naturalness is awesome too because you’re supporting a product that isn’t tested on animals and isn’t chemically produced.

 Coconut oil softens and strengthens the skin, and it is easily absorbed without leaving a greasy trace.

 # 6 Anti-aging properties

 Coconut is rich in protein, fat, fatty acids and antioxidants, which help slowing down the aging of the skin, as well as protects it from UV damage.

 In Sorry Mom we base our products on natural ingredients.

 - Sorry Mom tattoo aftercare products based on coconut oil

-Because we know the many benefits of coconut oil in your skin, especially when it comes to tattoo healing, we created the Sorry Mom butter.
+Because we know the many benefits of coconut oil in your skin, especially when it comes to tattoo healing, we created the Sorry Mom Butter - now with vegan version.